Battle of Yavin: Reception

 Screen Rant ranks the battle third among the original Star Wars trilogy, praising its visual effects and Han Solo’s intervention.
 In a separate list covering the entire saga, it places the battle first for its tension and pacing.
 PubSquare Media also ranks it first, while Looper ranks it fifth, citing its smaller scale compared to later battles.

 Posterity

 In fan culture

 Fan estimates of casualties aboard the Death Star vary, though figures often suggest approximately one million personnel were present at the time of its destruction.
 Online creators have reimagined the battle, including a video simulating the Death Star laser’s real-world appearance and a LEGO animation recreating the trench run with some liberties.
-Some fans humorously parody real-world conspiracy theories by suggesting the Empire may have intentionally allowed the Death Star’s destruction.

 The battle is referenced in pop culture, notably in The Simpsons.
 In "My Sister, My Sitter" from Season 8, Bart hears a voice advising him like Obi-Wan.
 In "Pygmoelian" from Season 11, a line referencing Darth Vader is used.
 A comic from 1999 also parodies the scene with Santa’s Little Helper wearing Biggs Darklighter’s helmet.